Gerry McElhinney: Gaelic football

 McElhinney initially made his name on the Gaelic football field.
 Born in Derry, Northern Ireland, he played club football for his local club St Mary's Banagher and was called up to play for the Derry Senior team at a very young age.
 He made his Derry Senior debut in a 1974 Dr McKenna Cup game against Antrim, while he was still a Minor.
 Ironically Gerry Armstrong who he'd later play alongside in the Northern Ireland soccer team was playing for Antrim that day.

 McElhinney was part of the 1975 Ulster Senior Football Championship winning Derry side; with McElhinney scoring 1–02 in the final against Down.
 Derry were beaten by Dublin in that year's All-Ireland semi-final, thanks to a late Anton O'Toole goal.
 He was named right half forward on the 1975 All Star team for his performances in the Championship.
 At the time he was the youngest ever recipient of an All Star, until fellow Derry man Dermot McNicholl became the youngest winner in 1984.

 Derry reached the 1976 National Football League final, but were defeated by Dublin by a point.
 They carried their good league form into that year's Ulster Championship; defeating Armagh and Tyrone comfortably to set up a decider with Cavan.
 The sides played out a 1–08 to 1–08 draw and the game went to a replay.
 The replay is still known as an epic and for the first time ever the Ulster final went to extra-time.
 Despite playing through the pain barrier with a troublesome hamstring, McElhinney completed the match and helped Derry win back-to-back Ulster titles.
 Derry faced Kerry in the 1976 All-Ireland semi-final, but despite McElhinney winning the midfield battle with Jack O'Shea, Derry were defeated.
 The Kerry side of the late 1970s and early 1980s is often regarded as the best team of all time.

 The following year Derry once again reached the Ulster final, but were beaten by Armagh.
 McElhinney spent a lot of time in the United States in the late 1970s and soon would become a professional soccer player, and he played his last game for Derry in 1978.

 Club

 McElhinney played club football for his local club St Mary's Banagher, and reached the Derry Senior Football Championship final with the club in 1974, 1978 and 1981??.

+He also spent a number of years with Gortin St Patrick’s club in Co Tyrone in the early 1980s.
+He was listed on the program for the 1985 senior county club final for Gortin against Augher.
+However he was unable to play due to his soccer commitment.
+Augher won the final.

 While in the United States in the late 1970s he played for a number of clubs there, including the Cavan club in Philadelphia, Connemara Gaels in Chicago and the Sligo club in New York.